9elt/miniframe/README.md

 ## Async state limitations

-During async code execution it is impossible to track all state dependencies, meaning some may not be cleaned up when needed.
+During async code execution it is impossible to track all state dependents, meaning some may not be cleaned up when needed.

 To avoid this, it is very important that `State.as` and `State.sub`, when called